Japan inflation edges higher but BOJ still in a bind

 The central bank is in a bind.
 Years of heavy money printing have dried up bond market liquidity and hurt commercial banks' profits, stoking concerns that its massive easing programme is not sustainable.

+"There simply is not enough momentum towards 2 per cent inflation, because wages are not rising that much," said Hiroshi Miyazaki, senior economist at Mitsubishi UFJ Morgan Stanley Securities.
+"The BOJ became passive last year because it was worried about banks' earnings.
+This year the BOJ could fine-tune its policy if other economic indicators worsen further."

-Subdued inflation has left the BOJ well behind its counterparts in dialling back stimulus, including the United States where monetary policy had a bigger impact.
-Some economists also argue the BOJ has little ammunition left to fight another serious economic downturn.
+Subdued inflation has left the BOJ well behind its counterparts in dialling back stimulus, including the US where monetary policy had a bigger impact.
+Some economists also argue that the BOJ has little ammunition left to fight another serious economic downturn.